Russian oligarch Yevgeny Prigozhin appears to admit to US election interference - KTVZ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Joshua Berlinger, Sebastian Shukla, Tim Lister, Edward-Isaac Dovere, Katie Bo Lillis, Natasha Bertrand, Zachary Cohen and Alex Marquardt contributed to this report
+CNN’s Joshua Berlinger, Sebastian Shukla, Tim Lister, Edward-Isaac Dovere, Katie Bo Lillis, Natasha Bertrand, Jennifer Hansler, Zachary Cohen, Allison Malloy and Alex Marquardt contributed to this report